curvefi/curve-frontend/packages/external-rewards/src/README.md

 - pools: Array of relevant pools/markets
   - `id`: Internal id for you, or `null`
   - `action`: Action id (found in [`actions.json`](https://github.com/curvefi/curve-frontend/blob/main/packages/external-rewards/src/actions.json))
+  - `description`: Pool/market specific description or `null` (will overwrite the campaign description in tooltip if set)
   - `campaignStart`: Start of the rewards, as UTC timestamp
   - `campaignEnd`: End of the rewards, as UTC timestamp
   - `address`: Address of the pool/market (use address identified as `controller` for lending markets and action: `borrow`, use address identified as `vault` for action: `supply`)